Fermionic Tachyons as a Source of Dark Energy: Dirac and Einstein Equations in FRW Background

 Figure \ref{dark density1} displays the energy densities of fields.
-Both densities decline with time; but, due to decaying of matter, after a while the fermionic tachyon field dominates and the universe goes into an accelerated regime.
+Both densities decline with time (increase with z).
+After a while, the fermionic tachyon field dominates and the universe goes into an accelerated regime.
 That remains valid even if the initial density of matter has been much more than the initial density of the fermionic tachyon.
 The mentioned accelerating expansion period can be interpreted as the "dark energy" dominated era.
 In figure \ref{dark acceleration1} the acceleration of universe ($\ddot{a}$) is depicted.
-At first, since the matter is dominated, there is a deceleration era.
-After a while the density of dark energy, i.e. fermionic tachyon field, overwhelms the matter density and the universe goes into an acceleration period.
-For large values of time, however, the acceleration declines towards a constant in response to the behaviour of the self-interaction potential.
-It seems that this potential takes the role of cosmological constant.
-The exponent $n$ affects the form of the potential and, hence, the acceleration.
-The smaller the value of exponent is chosen, the larger the overall acceleration is resulted.
+At first (large z), since the matter is dominated there is a deceleration era.
+After a while, the density of dark energy i.e. fermionic tachyon field overwhelms the matter density and the universe goes into an acceleration period.
+For large values of time(low red-shift), the acceleration declines towards a constant in response to the behavior of the self-interaction potential.
+It seems that this potential takes the role of the cosmological constant.
+The exponent $n$ affects the form of the potential and the acceleration.
+The smaller the value of the exponent, the larger the overall acceleration is achieved.
 The reduction of $n$ also makes the dark-energy era begin sooner.
-However, though the model strongly depends on the self-interaction potential, the mass parameter of tachyonic field has no significant effect on our final results.
+However, though the model strongly depends on the self-interaction potential, the mass parameter of the tachyonic field has no significant effect on our final results.
 The equation of state for massless tachyons is barotropic; i.e. $p_f=(2n-1)\rho_f$ which gives $\omega_f=2n-1$.
-So, from (\ref{fermion cons}) in such a situation $\rho_f\propto 1/a^{6n}$.
-If we ignore $\alpha$ or equivalently set $\bar{\omega}=0$, we arrive at $\rho_m\propto 1/a^3$; in comparison to $\rho_f$, it decreases faster with time.
+So, from (\ref{fermion cons}) in such a situation $\rho_f\propto 1/a^{6n}$, and also from \ref{matter cans} we arrive at $\rho_m\propto 1/a^3$; in comparison to $\rho_f$, it decreases faster with time.